 Company has made application for survey of land of both survey numbers by paying necessary fee and continuously following up with Revenue Department.
-Letters were addressed to Principal Secretary, Revenue Department by Managing Director of the company requesting for survey and eviction of encroachment vide letters dated 11-07-2018 and 22-03-2019.
-Letters were also addressed to Deputy Commissioner, Bengaluru, Urban District by Managing Director on 27-07-2018 and 22-03-2019.
-Letters were also addressed to Joint Director of Land Records on 18-09-2018 and Joint Director of Land Records in turn has written to Assistant Director of Land Records vide letter dated 11-10-2018 and 21-01-2019.
-Letter was also written again on 21-03-2019 and matter is being followed up.
-Further we have requested Tahasildar, Bengaluru North Taluka vide letter dated 29-03-2019 for survey of land.
-During 2019-20 letter was written to Principal Secretary, Revenue Department on 20-03-2020 by Managing Director and letter dated 20-03-2020 was written to Tahasildar Bengaluru North Taluk by Company Secretary and Assistant General Manager (admn).
-During 2020-21 letter was written to Principal Secretary, Revenue Department on 29-06-2020,17-12-2020 and 31-03-2021and letter dated 29-06-2020 and 31-03-2021 to The Deputy
+Letters were addressed to Principal Secretary, Revenue Department by Managing Director of company requesting for survey and eviction of encroachments vide letter dated 11.07.2018 and 22.03.2019.
+Letters were also addressed to Deputy Commissioner Bengaluru Urban District by Managing Director on 27.07.2018 and 22.03.2019.
+Letters were also addressed to Joint Director of Land Records on 18.09.2018 and Joint Director of Land Records in turn has written to Assistant Director of Land Records Vide letter dated 11.10.2018 and 21.01.2019.
+Letter was also written again on 21.03.2019.
+Further we have requested Tahashildar, Bangalore North Taluk vide letter dated 29.03.2019 for survey of land.

-Commissioner by Managing Director and letter dated 08-07-2020and 17-12-2020, was written to Tahasildar Bengaluru North Taluk and letter dated 21-09-2020 to the Asst Director of Land Records by Company Secretary and Assistant General Manager (admn).
+During 2019-20 letter was written to Principal Secretary, Revenue Department on 20.03.2020 by Managing Director and letter dated 20.03.2020 was written to Tahashildar Bengaluru North Taluk by Company Secretary and Assistant General Manager (Admn.).
+During 2020-21 letter was written to Principal Secretary, Revenue Department on 29.06.2020, 17.12.2020 and 31.03.2021 and letter dated 29.06.2020 and 31.03.2021 to The Deputy Commissioner by Managing Director and letter dated 08.07.2020 and 17.12.2020, was written to Tahasildar Bengaluru North Taluk and letter dated 21.09.2020 to The Asst.
+Director of Land Records by Company Secretary and Assistant General Manager (Admn.).

 During 2021-22 letter was written to Principal Secretary, Revenue Department on 31.03.2022 and The Deputy Commissioner, Bangalore Urban District by Company Secretary and Asst.
-General Manager(Admn).
-Matter is being followed up.
+Gen. Manager (Admn).
+The Principal Secretary, Revenue Department wrote a letter to The Commissioner, Bengaluru Urban District the copy of which was received at M/s.
+Karnataka Antibiotics and Pharmaceuticals Limited, on 20.05.2022.